 - Low Residue: If gastroparesis is the reason for LPR, then a diet consisting of low fiber can help solve the issue.

 In patients with LPR, acid isn’t always the problem.
 The main factor is the weakening of the valve which is unable to prevent reflux.
 However, in order to safeguard your body from the acidity of reflux, medicines are given.
 These medications usually make the liquid less acidic.
 They are:

 - Proton Pump Inhibitors (PPIs): Proton pump inhibitors are medicines that reduce the production of stomach acid.
 They are believed to be highly effective for LPR.
 However, a high dose of medication for a prolonged period of time works well (18).

 - H2 Blockers: H2 stands for histamines, a chemical that signals the stomach to produce acid.
 H2 blockers are medications doing the opposite, reducing the acid content of the refluxed material (19).

 - Gaviscon Advance: Gaviscone advance is a form of alginate that forms a raft over the stomach contents so that if anything spills back into your esophagus or throat, it is less damaging (20).

 - Ziverel: Ziverel can coat the esophagus with a soothing coat and can also help repair its lining.
 However, it is still undergoing evaluation to confirm its efficiency in LPR (21).

 - Prokinetics agents: These medications increase gastric motility.
 It stimulates the forward movement of the GI tract and increases the pressure of the LOS.
-However, they aren’t used very often for long term because of its adverse effects.
+However, they aren’t used very often in long term because of their adverse effects.